Using the Query Table Data Construct

 Be empty

 The default option is to not load the Query Table at module start time.
-Select this option if you want a clean slate table at module start time, or if the table is loaded by upstream operators such as a CSV File Reader adapter.
+Select this option under the following circumstances:

 Load initial rows from a resource file, CSV